-On November 24, 2020, the Company completed the acquisition of 100% of the membership interests in LEEDS, LLC ("LEEDS") for a purchase consideration of \$21.6 million in cash, subject to working capital adjustments, and \$2.0 million in 63,901 units of ShotSpotter common stock.
+On January 3, 2022, the Company completed the acquisition of 100% of the membership interests in Forensic Logic, LLC ("Forensic Logic") for purchase consideration of \$4.9 million in cash, subject to working capital adjustments, and \$14.3 million in 464,540 shares of ShotSpotter common stock based on the closing price on the date of acquisition.
 The purchase consideration also included a contingent earnout agreement.
-Up to \$2.5 million in contingent earnout will be payable based on LEEDS' revenues generated during 2021.
-An additional amount up to \$2.5 million contingent earnout will be payable based on LEEDS' revenues during 2022.
-The amounts will be determined and paid within approximately 90 days after the end of 2021 and 2022, respectively.
-The preliminary fair value of the contingent earnout is \$0.2 million, resulting in a total estimated purchase consideration of \$23.8 million.
-The acquisition will enable the Company to broaden its suite of precision policing solutions to offer its customers.
+Up to \$9.5 million in contingent earnout will be payable based on Forensic Logic's revenues generated during 2022.
+An additional amount up to \$10.5 million contingent earnout will be payable based on Forensic Logic's revenues during 2023.
+The amounts are payable within approximately 120 days after the end of 2022 and 2023, respectively.
+The estimated fair value of the contingent earnout on the date of acquisition is \$12.4 million, resulting in a total estimated purchase consideration of \$31.6 million.
+The acquisition will enable the Company to broaden its suite of precision policing solutions and cloud-based investigative platforms to offer its customers.

-The following table summarizes the final purchase price allocation (in thousands):
+The following table summarizes the allocation of the purchase price as of the acquisition date, January 3, 2022 (in thousands):

-Cash and cash equivalents \$ 7,044
+Cash and cash equivalents \$ 303

-Accounts receivable and contract asset, net 1,060
+Accounts receivable and contract asset, net 220

-Property and equipment, net 161
+Property and equipment, net 200

-Operating lease right-of-use asset 225
+Operating lease right-of-use asset 1,893

-Goodwill 1,437
+Software technology 7,140

+Tradename 1,000

-Customer relationship 14,410
+Customer relationships 8,200

+Goodwill 20,355

-Other asset 45
+Other asset 186

-Accrued expenses and other current liabilities (458)
+Accrued expenses and other current liabilities (635)

-Other liabilities (98)
+Operating lease liabilities (1,893)

+Deferred revenue (5,382)

-Total purchase consideration \$ 23,826
+Total estimated consideration \$ 31,587

-Goodwill primarily represents the value of the employee workforce as well as cash flows from future customers.
+The purchase price allocation above is final except for measure period adjustments which may be required in the future following purchase price adjustments related to working capital true-up.
+Goodwill primarily represents the value of cash flows from future customers and the employee workforce.
 The Company expects to deduct the amortization of goodwill and intangible assets for tax purposes.
 A portion of the amortization deduction will commence upon settlement of contingent consideration and contingent liabilities.

-The Company valued the customer relationship asset using the income approach.
-Significant assumptions include forecasts of revenues, cost of revenues, research and development expense, sales and marketing expense, general and administrative expense and estimated customer attrition rates.
-The Company discounted the cash flows at 7%, reflecting the risk profile of the asset.
-The customer relationship asset will be amortized over an estimated useful life of 15 years.
+The Company valued the intangible assets using income-based approaches.
+Significant assumptions included forecasts of revenues, cost of revenues, research and development expense, sales and marketing expense, general and administrative expense, technology lives, royalty rates, working capital rates, customer attrition rates and other estimates.
+The Company discounted the cash flows at 24%, reflecting the risk profile of the assets.

-Acquisition-related expenses totaled \$0.8 million, \$0.2 million of which were included in general and administrative expense for the three months ended March 31, 2021.
-The remaining \$0.6 million was expensed in 2020.
+Acquisition-related expenses totaled \$0.6 million, of which \$0.1 million is included in general and administrative expense for the quarter ended March 31, 2022 and the remainder was incurred during the year ended December 31, 2021.